 - How do specialist raptors find their way to the territory with high numbers of rodents?
 Raptors specialized on small rodents are known to have the nomadic strategy of migration.
 They change their breeding area, choosing the territory with the peak of rodents.
 This raises the question of how they find the way to these specific regions.
 Using GPS loggers, we monitor the migration ways of Rough-legged buzzards and will analyze these tracks.

 - Ontogeny of long-distance migration.
 We track the migration of Rough-legged buzzards and peregrine falcons from the fledging period to understand how their migration patterns developed during their life.

-- Present – Postdoc, Max Planck Institute for Ornithology, Radolfzell
+- Present – Researcher, Max Planck Institute for Ornithology, Radolfzell

 - 2012 – PhD in Zoology.
 University of Tromsø (Norway) and Institute of Ecology and Evolution RAS (Russia)

 – MSc in Biology.
 Moscow State University (Russia), Department of